etoile/UnitKit/README.md

 - Tested method and class choice based on a regex
 - Verbose and quiet ouput
 - Optional ukrun tool to run test suites packaged in test bundles
-- Xcode 3 and higher test suite templates
+- Xcode test suite templates

 To know more about UnitKit: <http://www.etoile-project.org/dev/UnitKit>